 WHY THE FIRST AGREEMENT FAILED

 "For if that first agreement had been faultless, then there would have been no need to make a second one.
 For finding fault with them [i.e., the people], he said, Behold, the days come, said the Lord, when I will make a new agreement with the house of Israel and with the house of Judah.
 Not according to the first agreement that I made with their ancestors in the day when I led them by the hand out of Egypt; because they did not continue in my agreement, and I did not regard them, said the Lord" (Heb.8:7-9 Para.).

 The first agreement with national Israel did not work.
-If it had worked, there would have been no need for another agreement to replace it.
+If it had worked, there would have been no need for a different agreement.

 THE FIRST AGREEMENT CANCELED

 Hebrews 10:5-10 Paraphrased

 "Wherefore when he comes into the world, he says, Sacrifice and offering you do not want, but a body have you prepared me: In burnt offerings and sacrifices for sin you have had no pleasure" (vs.5-6).